 “That is even better.”

 ” Though there is one more fact.
 I forgot to mention.”

-“That could be a problem, but stopping the lower level monsters from bringing unnecessary attacks would shave off at least 70% of the attacks.
-That is better than nothing, we might’ve had more casualties if we continued forwards without your blessing.”
+“That could be a problem, but stopping the lower-level monsters from bringing unnecessary attacks would shave off at least 70% of the attacks.
+That is better than nothing; we might’ve had more casualties if we continued forwards without your blessing.”

 “I wouldn’t say it’s a blessing.”
 Zero frowned.
-General Liam was making it sound a lot more weirder than it should be.
+General Liam was making it sound a lot weirder than it should be.

 “You should go get some rest.”
 General Liam saluted Zero.
 “We’ll talk more when you have fully rested.
 We’ll stay camping for another day to take care of the wounded.
 You should continue to eat your meals.
 I’ll see you later, Zero.”
-He turned away, leaving Zero behind so he can finish his meal.
+He turned away, leaving Zero behind so he could finish his meal.

 “So, what do you think of him?”

 “What do you mean?”
 He turned towards her, not understanding why she would suddenly ask that question.